pownarthi/Researchers-Exchange-Participations/README.md

 serious participants is always a burden on a researcher's shoulder, this platform gives researchers the opportunity to do that effectively and in a suitable time.

-One can find the Web Archive file of the web application here.
+One can find the Web Archive file and Database script of the web application here.